KhiopsML/khiops-doc/docs/tutorials/introduction.md

 At the same time, this singular approach may feel unfamiliar to those accustomed to standard tools and libraries.
 This section provides a comprehensive introduction to Khiops, enabling you to make the most of its strengths and integrate it into your projects with confidence.

-Here’s what you’ll find in this page:
+Here's what you'll find in this page:

 - How Khiops [**accelerates your workflow**][crisp-dm]: Learn how Khiops transforms the traditional data science pipeline by simplifying complex processes and letting you focus on high-value tasks.
-- Choosing [**the right API**][two-apis]: Explore Khiops’ two APIs—**sklearn-like** for rapid experimentation and **core** for production-scale applications—and determine which best suits your needs.
+- Choosing [**the right API**][two-apis]: The **sklearn-like** API is ideal for rapid experimentation, while the **core** API excels in production-scale applications.
+Determine which best suits your needs.

 [crisp-dm]: #how-khiops-fits-into-the-data-science-workflow
 [two-apis]: #two-apis-for-different-needs

 This introduction will guide you through the foundational points and help you navigate the tutorials that follow.
-Here’s an overview of the sections:
+Here's an overview of the sections:

-- **Sklearn-like API tutorials**: Learn the basics of Khiops with examples on quickstarts, single- and multi-table examples, and hands-on notebooks that showcase Khiops’ technical advantages, such as automated data preparation and multi-table processing.
+- **Sklearn-like API tutorials**: Learn the basics of Khiops with examples on quickstarts, single- and multi-table examples, and hands-on notebooks that showcase Khiops' technical advantages, such as automated data preparation and multi-table processing.
 - **Core API & dictionaries**: Dive deeper into advanced capabilities, including dictionary usage for scalable, production-ready workflows.

 In the coming weeks, we will introduce a new “**Deployment & Integration**” section to cover advanced features that are already developed but still in the process of being documented.
 This will include native deployment on Kubernetes, as well as drivers for reading directly from HDFS, GCS, or S3 buckets.